The Jackie Thomas Show: Cancellation and aftermath

 On Friday, May 7, Tom Arnold announced that he would wait no longer for a decision from ABC and was quitting The Jackie Thomas Show to develop a new sitcom for CBS.
 Both networks declined to comment.
 The following Monday, ABC debuted its fall prime-time schedule and officially canceled Jackie Thomas along with nine other shows.
 "The cancellation was made solely on the basis of ratings performance in the time period," ABC spokesman Steve Battaglio said.
 Less than a week later, the Arnolds announced that ABC Entertainment had signed a multi-series deal, including "on the air commitments," with the couple's production company Wapello County Productions.

 On May 20, 1993, CBS confirmed that Tom Arnold would be starring in a half-hour sitcom, titled Tom, about a blue-collar worker living in a trailer with his five children.
 CBS committed to a 12-episode on-air commitment for the new show, which was later scheduled for a March 1994 debut.
-Tom Arnold convinced his former Jackie Thomas co-star Alison LaPlaca to leave her commitment to another series in order to play his wife on Tom, replacing another actress who had already begun work.
+Tom Arnold convinced his former Jackie Thomas co-star Alison La Placa to leave her commitment to another series in order to play his wife on Tom, replacing another actress who had already begun work.
 Tom did not garner high ratings and was cancelled in May 1994.

 In November 1994, Tom and Roseanne Arnold divorced.
 Roseanne remained on ABC until the show's finale in 1997.